Edited By : Amy Edel

 Roundup Safety

 Risks associated with Roundup use are tied to its active ingredient, glyphosate.
-The EPA classifies Roundup as “safe for use,” but the International Agency for Cancer Research, an arm of The World Health Agency, classifies glyphosate as a “probable human carcinogen.”
+The EPA classifies Roundup as “safe for use,” but the International Agency for Cancer Research, an arm of the World Health Organization, classifies glyphosate as a “probable human carcinogen.”

 Some studies indicate glyphosate increases the risk of developing non-Hodgkin lymphoma among people with long-term exposure.
 Research also shows that long-term, high-level glyphosate exposure may impact developing fetuses in pregnant women and may be damaging to a healthy gut microbiome.
 These healthy bacteria in our intestines play a key role in regulating body-wide health.